dnsimple/dnsimple-support/content/articles/domains-io.markdown

 # .IO Domain Names

+* TOC
+{:toc}

+---

+This article explains the requirements for .IO domain names.

 ## Renewing a .IO domain

 IO domains do not follow the same renewal procedures as normal TLDs like com, net and org.
 IO domains must have auto-renewal enabled to be renewed.
 IO domains may not be renewed manually at this time.